-The USCIS allows you to check your processing time on their website.
-When you arrive at the site you will see two boxes one where you select the form you’re filling out and another for the field office or service center.
+The USCIS allows you to check case processing times on their website.
+You cannot inquire about processing times over email.
+When you arrive at the USCIS website, you will see two boxes, one where you select the form you’re filling out and another for the field office or service center.

 First, click on the name or number of the form you completed.
-For example, if I completed a green card renewal I would select Form I-90 Application to Replace Permanent Resident Card.
+For example, if you completed a green card renewal, you would select Form I-90 Application to Replace Permanent Resident Card.

 This window clearly states the estimated time range for a green card renewal is 11 to 11.5 months.